 The Kanto area is where the megacity Tokyo is located.
 In addition to the amazing experience of night views and shuttling through the hustle and bustle of this metropolis, the UNESCO World Heritage listed city of Nikko just two to three hours away is definitely worth a visit.
 Around Tokyo, there are prefectures with historical treasures and hot springs, such as Gunma and Saitama.
 To explore the region's diverse marine, international trading and immigrant culture, visit Yokohama, the port city of Kanto famous for its fusion lifestyle and food.

-Boasting the beautiful Northwestern coastline of the main island and the mountains of the "Japan Alps", the Hokuriku Shinetsu area has nutured the rich culture consisting of delicacies, exquisite crafts and a lifestyle balanced between the nature and human activity.
-Besides enjoying the best of fresh seafood, sake and fruits in the country, it is worth an artistic trip to Kanazawa, the cultural capital of the area to learn about traditonal crafts and contemporary designs.
+Boasting the beautiful Northwestern coastline of the main island and the mountains of the "Japan Alps", the Hokuriku Shinetsu area has nurtured the rich culture consisting of delicacies, exquisite crafts and a lifestyle balanced between the nature and human activity.
+Besides enjoying the best of fresh seafood, sake and fruits in the country, it is worth an artistic trip to Kanazawa, the cultural capital of the area to learn about traditional crafts and contemporary designs.
 In addition, Niigata and Nagano are two of the best locations in Japan for winter sports.

 arrow_rightITINERARIES: Deepen the exchange with Japanese people, and learn about social system and rice agriculture in Japan

 The Tokai area is renowned as the home of Mt.
 Fuji.
 Around this icon of Japan, there are resorts of hot springs and natural splendors, such as Hakone and the Fuji Five Lakes area.
 Feel like immersing yourself in history and culture?
-Visit the Historic Villages of Shirakawa-go and Gokayama listed as UNESCO World Heritage Sites, and visit Isejingu, one of the most time-honored Shinto shrines of Japan.
+Visit the Historic Villages of Shirakawa-go and Gokayama listed as UNESCO World Heritage Sites, and visit Isejingu Shrine, one of the most time-honored Shinto shrines of Japan.
 For those tea lovers, don't miss the green tea plantations in Shizuoka.

 arrow_rightITINERARIES: Deepen the exchange with Japanese people, and learn about social system and rice agriculture in Japan